 This vehicle has airbags for both the driver and right front passenger as a supplement to the seat belt restraint systems.
 The driver's front airbag is mounted in the steering wheel.
-The front passenger airbag is mounted in 2 the instrument panel, above the glove compartment.
+The front passenger airbag is mounted in the instrument panel, above the glove compartment.
 The letters SRS are embossed on the airbag covers.

-NOTE: The front airbags are certified to the Federal regulations that allow less forceful deployment.
+NOTE: These airbags are certified to the new Federal regulations for Advanced Airbags.

-The front airbags have a multistage inflator design.
-This may allow the airbag to have different rates of inflation that are based on collision severity.
+The Advanced Front Airbags have a multistage inflator design.
+This allows the airbag to have different rates of inflation that are based on the severity and type of collision.